tweag/nickel/doc/manual/syntax.md

 multiplication) don't incur rounding errors.
 Numbers are deserialized as 64-bit floating point numbers, in line with common JSON implementations.

-Epxonentation is supported using the `std.number.pow` function.
+Exponentation is supported using the `std.number.pow` function.
 If the exponent is exactly representable as an integer between `-2^63` and `2^64 - 1`, the result is computed exactly.
 However, raising a number to a non-integral power can incur rounding errors: both operands will be converted to the nearest 64-bit